TradeTrust/documentation/docs/reference/libraries/tt-verify.md

 ---
-id: oa-verify
+id: tt-verify
-title: Open Attestation (Verify)
-sidebar_label: Open Attestation (Verify)
+title: TradeTrust Verify
+sidebar_label: TradeTrust Verify
 ---

-# Open Attestation (Verify)

-The [Open Attestation (Verify)](https://github.com/Open-Attestation/oa-verify) repository is the codebase for the npm module that allows you to verify [wrapped document](https://www.openattestation.com/docs/developer-section/libraries/remote-files/open-attestation#wrapping-documents) programmatically.
+The [TradeTrust Verify](https://github.com/TradeTrust/tt-verify) repository is the codebase for the npm module that allows you to verify TradeTrust issued document programmatically.
 This is useful if you are building your own API or web components.
 Some common use cases where you will need this module:

 - [Verifying a document](#verifying-a-document)
 - [Building custom verifier](#custom-verification)